 Registration for the workshop is free but required.
 To register, please email Naomi Kraker, providing the name of your institution and stating which workshop you wish to attend.
 Students please also provide a letter of reference from your supervisor.
+Registration is now closed.

 This workshop is one of the two events composing Pansu's Fest.
 It will be preceded by the conference Geometry and Analysis: Celebrating the Mathematics of Pierre Pansu.
 Participants in either of the events are welcome to attend the other event as well.